 At the time I wrote this post, a store-brand 24-count case of standard size plastic water bottles at Target cost $2.49.
 I drink about two water bottles per day, so I drink one case of water every 12 days.
 At $35, I recover the cost of my Swell water bottle after buying 14 cases of water ($35/$2.49).
 If I use one case every 12 days, I recover my cost after 168 days (14*12) or approximately 24 weeks (6 months).
-That might seem like a long time, but at this rate, I’ve recovered my cost three times over (had I originally paid for it).
-Heck, let your mom know it would make a great birthday gift!
+That might seem like a long time, but at this rate, I’ve recovered my cost six times over (had I originally paid for it).
+Heck, let someone know it would make a great birthday gift!

 I should be drinking more water than this, and consequently, recovering my cost more quickly.
 These particular store-brand water bottles hold 16.9 ounces of water each, so I should be drinking about 4 of them per day.
 If I doubled my consumption, I cut my investment recovery time in half to about 3 months.

 All that math assumes I buy a very expensive reusable water bottle, the least expensive bottled water, and never pay the retail price of $1.50-$4.00 per bottle when I’m out and about.
 Evian water, for example, costs $8.99 for a 6 pack.
 At $1.50 per bottle, I recover my Swell water bottle cost after just 23 bottles or 12 days.
 If I chose a non-brand name stainless steel water bottle, which costs approximately $15, I recover my cost in 72 days, or about 10 weeks, following the same math laid out above for the store brand bottled water.